nstijepovic/sample-foundry-apim/docs/INTEGRATION-GUIDE.md

 ## Part 1: Configure APIM as a Proxy

-Azure AI Foundry expects an OpenAI-compatible API with specific endpoints.
+Microsoft Foundry expects an OpenAI-compatible API with specific endpoints.
 We'll configure APIM to expose these endpoints and proxy requests to the external LLM.

 ### Step 1.1: Create the API